prcion/itkdn/README.md

 # itkdn
-S website in framework django
+A website in framework django